mahdivahedi/Cache-Simulatore/README.md

 # Cache-Simulatore

-This Project is Simulatore of Cache. it will detect the misses and writes in main memory and it takes inputs like this:
+This Project is Simulator of Cache. it will detect the misses and writes in main memory and it takes inputs like this:

 16 - 0 - 8 - wb - wa
 256